Zacks Earnings Trends Highlights: Apple, Amazon, Google, Microsoft and Facebook

 Here are the key points:

-- Earnings growth for 2020 Q4 has turned positive, which follows three-straight quarters of declines.
-The shift into positive territory for quarterly earnings growth in Q4 is thanks to impressive results from the major sectors, particularly Tech sector leaders.

-- Estimates for the current and coming quarters are steadily going up, as companies report Q4 results that are mostly better than expected.
+- Estimates for the current and coming quarters are steadily going up, as companies report better-than-expected Q4 results and guide higher.
 This is helping sustain the positive estimate revisions trend that has been in place since July 2020.

-- For the Tech sector, we now have Q4 results from 86.7% of the sector's market capitalization in the S&P 500 index.
-Total earnings for these Tech companies are up +21.2% on +14.8% higher revenues, with 88.8% beating EPS estimates and 84.0% beating revenue estimates.
+- For the Tech sector, we now have Q4 results from 88.0% of the sector's total market capitalization in the S&P 500 index.
+Total earnings for these Tech companies are up +21.4% on +14.8% higher revenues, with 87.9% beating EPS estimates and 84.5% beating revenue estimates.

 - The Tech sector's Q4 earnings performance represents a notable improvement over what we have been seeing in other recent periods.

-- For the small-cap S&P 600 index, we now have Q4 results for 225 index members or 37.4% of the index's total membership.
-Total earnings for these companies are up +17.1% from the same period last year on +0.5% higher revenues, with 76% beating EPS estimates and 78.2% beating revenue estimates.
+- For the small-cap S&P 600 index, we now have Q4 results for 279 index members or 47.1% of the index's total membership.
+Total earnings for these companies are up +3.2% from the same period last year on -1.6% lower revenues, with 73.8% beating EPS estimates and 78.9% beating revenue estimates.

 The market's rebound from the post-Covid lows was initially heavily concentrated in the Tech sector, particularly the handful of big technology operators.
 The rally has since expanded to other spaces beyond the Tech sector.
 But the leadership position of the major Tech players was put in the spotlight recently as a result of their impressive Q4 results.